Dallinger/Dallinger/docs/source/configuration.rst

 ``organization_name`` *unicode*
     Obsolete.

+Preventing Repeat Participants on MTurk
+"""""""""""""""""""""""""""""""""""""""

+If you set a ``group_name`` and ``assign_qualifications`` is also set to ``true``, workers who complete your HIT will be given an MTurk qualification for your ``group_name``.
+In the future, you can prevent these workers from participating in a HIT with the same ``group_name`` by including that name in the ``qualification_blacklist`` configuration.
+These four configuration keys work together to create a system to prevent recuiting workers who have already completed a prior run of the same experiment.

+.. _prolific-recruitment:

 Prolific Recruitment
 ~~~~~~~~~~~~~~~~~~~~

+``title`` *unicode*
+    The title of the Study on Prolific.

+``description`` *unicode*
+    The description of the Study on Prolific.

 ``prolific_api_token`` *unicode*
     Your Prolific API token.
 These are requested from Prolific via email or some